 Once the meat is seared, you’re literally adding the ingredients to a slow cooker and letting is cook.
 I like to let my pot roast cook for 8 hours.
 I find the slow cooking really just leaves the meat falling-apart tender.
 If you can, set it up right before going to sleep and it’ll be all ready for you to pop into the refrigerator in the morning.
 Or if you’ve got the time in the morning, set it up before heading out the door.
 Once that’s done, all you need to do is pull out the meat and thicken the gravy.

 We love serving this french onion pot roast on a bed of garlic mashed potatoes.
-I’ve got a seriously good garlic and cheese mashed potatoes recipe here that’s easy to make if you’re looking for something to serve this post roast with.
+I’ve got amazing garlic and cheese mashed potatoes recipe here that’s easy to make if you’re looking for something to serve this pot roast with.
 Steamed broccoli, roasted carrots, or egg noodles are some other good options.

 Let’s make slow cooker meals till we’re fully recovered from T-day.